chrisdburr/ethical_assurance/_posts/2022-01-14-assuring-a-duty-of-care-digital-mental-healthcare-for-students.md

 There are many benefits associated with these technologies, including the promotion of user autonomy and self-determination, and the improved access to health and wellbeing information.

 However, many of these technologies are at an early stage of development.
-The strength of evidence that supports some claims made by developers can vary drastically (@misc{burr2021,).
+The strength of evidence that supports some claims made by developers can vary drastically.

 In addition to concerns about efficacy, there are outstanding ethical risks associated with such technologies.
 One concern is whether the benefits, risks, and outcomes associated with these technologies are distributed fairly through the target population.
 Other risks can arise if users are not offered access to satisfactory information about how their data were used to generate automated recommendations of decisions.